zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

     <br>
 </div>

+Above is a graphic for both Keyboard/Mouse and Controller bindings

-Only newly added or changed vanilla hotkeys are listed here.
-If you do not see a keybind here, then it is as it is in vanilla.
+Only newly added or changed vanilla hotkeys are listed in the KBM graphic, the controller graphic should show all controls.
+If you do not see a binding here, then it is as it is in vanilla.
 Let me know if you find this is not the case!

 ## Regarding changing your keybinds

 If you want to change keybinds in game with your keyboard, you **must** unplug your controllers.
 Otherwise, you will be unable to do so.

-Listed alongside each keybind you will see where you can change that keybind.
+Below you will find each binding for Keyboard/Mouse. **Changing controller bindings is not as straightforward and not supported.** Listed alongside each keybind you will see where you can change that keybind.

 ## LamasTinyHUD